Nate Porcalla: Early life

-Nathaniel Porcalla was born on the 26th of June 2003, in Chicago, Illinois, United States of America where he spent most of his childhood.
-He began showing his interest in dancing at the age of 6 and trained at Xtreme Dance Center in Naperville.
+Porcalla was born in Chicago, Illinois, and spent most of his childhood in the United States.
+He began dancing at the age of six and trained at Xtreme Dance Center in Naperville, Illinois.
+By 2022, he had completed high school.

 Career

-2015–2018: Career Beginnings and Dance Kids
+2015–2017: Dance competitions and early performances

-In 2015, Porcalla went back and forth to Manila to compete with Dance Kids.
-On 22 April 2016, Porcalla, as a 7th grade student at Cowherd Middle School in Aurora, was selected and performed the dance routine of Justin Bieber's track "Children" as part of the Purpose World Tour.
-On 30 October 2016, he was able to perform Z and Fetty Wap's "Nobody's Better" on Darren Espanto's digital concert "The Other Side of DARREN".
+In 2015, Porcalla travelled between the United States and Manila to compete in Dance Kids.

+On April 22, 2016, while a seventh-grade student at Cowherd Middle School in Aurora, Illinois, he was one of the young dancers selected through an audition to perform during Bieber's concert at Allstate Arena.
+In October of the same year, he was one of four dance-audition winners who performed to Z and Fetty Wap's "Nobody's Better" during Darren Espanto's digital concert The Other Side of Darren.

-2018–Present: Star Hunt Academy, World Of Dance PH and debut with BGYO
+2018–present: Star Hunt Academy, World of Dance Philippines and BGYO

+Porcalla joined the Star Hunt Academy (SHA) training program in 2018 and became part of its male trainee group, later known as SHA Boys.
+In 2019, while still a trainee, he competed in the first season of World of Dance Philippines.

-Porcalla was part of the original trainees of the Star Hunt Academy program, along with Akira Morishita, in 2018 and became part of "SHA Boys".
-He and his four co-members were trained for two years under Filipino and South Korean mentors from MU Doctor Academy; vocal coach Kitchy Molina; and dance coach Mickey Perz.
-Porcalla discovered his rapping skills inside the camp.
-They were officially announced in the pre-show of PBB Otso Big Night as Star Hunt trainees on 3 August 2019 and debuted as a member of BGYO on 29 January 2021.
+The trainees underwent two years of vocal and dance training under Filipino and South Korean mentors, including MU Doctor Academy, vocal coach Kitchy Molina and dance coach Mickey Perz.
+Porcalla said that he developed his rapping skills while in the training camp.
+The trainees were publicly introduced during the pre-show of the Pinoy Big Brother: Otso Big Night on August 3, 2019.
+Porcalla debuted as a member of BGYO on January 29, 2021.

 Artistry

-Porcalla have cited BTS, Exo, GOT7, Wanna One, Seventeen, NCT, WayV, Stray Kids, TXT, Treasure, and Big Bang as musical inspirations.
-In an interview with Myx Global, Porcalla have also cited Jabbawockeez as an influence, saying "the Jabbawockeez inspired me to get into music, and would even copy how they would dance".
+Porcalla has cited BTS, EXO, GOT7, Wanna One, Seventeen, NCT, WayV, Stray Kids, TXT, Treasure and BigBang as musical influences.

-Impact and influence

-Porcalla was the youngest member of BGYO and was considered as one of the seasoned dancers of the group that made him called as the "Dance Machine" on stage.

-Personal life
+In interviews with MYX Global, he also named the Jabbawockeez as an influence on his dancing and interest in music.

+Public image and interests

-Porcalla's mother greatly influenced his interest in music and career as an idol.
-His personal fashion style include popular designers and brands such as Rick Owens, Playboi Carti and Air Jordans, as well as thrift store finds.
+NYLON Manila described Porcalla as one of BGYO's more experienced dancers and referred to him as the group's "dance machine".
+He has said that his mother influenced his interest in music and his decision to pursue a career as an idol.
+His fashion interests include Rick Owens, Playboi Carti, Air Jordan shoes and thrift-store clothing.

 Discography

-Production credits
+Songwriting and production credits

 All song credits are adapted from the Tidal, unless otherwise noted.